Migrating to 10 DLC for A2P Messaging

-- Check the link is complete.
-You are ready to go.
+- Check the numbers are linked to the campaigns.
+You are ready to go

 * Based on observations and recommendations from The Campaign Registry:

 Snowshoeing is defined as the act of sending the same message across multiple numbers in order to circumvent throughput restrictions.
 This is no longer allowed with 10 DLC and serious fines can be imposed.
 To avoid fines, you should move to a new single 10 DLC number.
-If you would like to link more than 50 numbers (defined as number pooling) on a campaign, your campaign has to be approved for pooling before you migrate your numbers.
-For more information, contact your account manager or submit a Support request.
+If you would like to link more than 49 numbers (defined as number pooling) on a campaign, your campaign has to be approved for pooling before you migrate your numbers.
+For more information, check this article.

 For a Single Number

 Complete the following steps to enabling a number to the 10DLC route:

 - Sign in to your Vonage API account dashboard and go to the brands and campaigns section under SMS